Time-multiplexed layer reuse for physical neural networks: Results

+Figure~\ref{fig:fixlayer}{$\mathbf{c}$} isolates this effect more clearly, by showing line scans across $L_{\mathrm{T}}$ for various $L_{\mathrm{W}}$, with the effect strongest for networks with few distinct layers.
+It is worth re-emphasizing that changing $L_{\rm{T}}$ does not change the number of trainable parameters - the performance gains are purely thanks to repeating weights.

-ReLaX-Net combines the characteristics of standard RNNs and DNNs.
-By increasing the number of unique weight matrices $L_{\rm{W}}$, ReLaX-Net can approach the high performance of DNNs.
-For example, without repetition, the error rate for $L_{\rm{W}}=3$ is better than that of the $L_{\rm{W}}=2$ case.
-On the other hand, by increasing the number of layers $L_{\rm{T}}$, we also notice RNN-like characteristics.
-This includes the tendency for the performance to worsen eventually, if too many repetitions are used \cite{bengio1994learning}, as depicted in Fig.~\ref{fig:repetition}.
-In any specific PNN, it is therefore key for designing a high-performing ReLaX-Net to balance between DNN-like and RNN-like characteristics.
+TIDAL-Net combines the characteristics of RNNs and DNNs.
+In Fig.~\ref{fig:fixlayer}{$\mathbf{d}$}, by increasing the number of unique weight matrices $L_{\rm{W}}$, TIDAL-Net can approach the high performance of DNNs.
+However, when increasing the number of layers $L_{\rm{T}}$, we also notice RNN-like characteristics.
+This includes the tendency for the performance to worsen eventually, if too many repetitions are used \cite{bengio1994learning}.
+In any specific PNN, it is therefore key for designing a high-performing TIDAL-Net to balance between DNN-like and RNN-like characteristics.